 Conditions for Setting the Fault Codes

-The ECM detects a loss of the camshaft speed/position sensor for more than 1 second.
+The ECM detects an intermittent loss of the camshaft speed/position sensor signal.

 Action Taken When the Fault Code is Active

-- The ECM illuminates the amber CHECK ENGINE light immediately when the diagnostic runs and fails.
+- The ECM logs the fault code when the diagnostic runs and fails.

 Conditions for Clearing the Fault Code

-The ECM will turn off the amber CHECK ENGINE light immediately after the ECM detects a valid signal from the camshaft speed/position sensor.
+The ECM will set the fault code inactive after the ECM detects a valid signal from the camshaft speed/position sensor.

 Verify the electronic control module (ECM) calibration is correct.
-Check the calibration revision history found on QuickServe® Online for applicable fixes to the calibration stored in the ECM.
-If necessary, recalibrate the ECM.
-Refer to Procedure 019-032 (ECM Calibration Code) in Section 19 in the corresponding Troubleshooting and Repair Manual for the engine being serviced.
+Check the calibration revision history found on QuickServe™ Online for applicable fixes to the calibration stored in the ECM.
+If necessary, calibrate the ECM.
+Refer to Procedure 019-032 in Section 19.